 Ensure your Multi-step onboarding journey focuses on introducing key elements of your app that you would want your users to start using early in their app experience and provides relevant information to help users get the most out of the app.

-In a retail/ecommerce environment that might mean using the first screen to let users know how they can find the latest releases within the app, the second screen might highlight a specific feature such as how to use the wishlist, whilst the final screen may drive to an action such as creating an account and highlight the benefits of doing so.
+In a retail or ecommerce environment that might mean using the first screen to let users know how they can find the latest releases within the app, the second screen might highlight a specific feature such as how to use the wishlist, whilst the final screen may drive to an action such as creating an account and highlight the benefits of doing so.